alexdlaird/amazon-orders/docs/troubleshooting.rst

 - Wait several hours (sometimes over a day is necessary) before trying again.
 - Enable 2FA.
 One-time password (OTP) challenges during login can be auto-solved with :attr:`~amazonorders.session.AmazonSession.otp_secret_key`, and having this security measure enabled seems to reduce the frequency of Captcha challenges.
+- Use a browser to manually solve the Captcha, as doing so may reduce the likelihood Amazon will continue to give you Captcha challenges from ``amazon-orders``.

+    - In your browser, visit https://www.amazon.com/errors/validateCaptcha to solve a Captcha challenge while logged in to your account.

-- Use a browser to logout of your account, then log back in.
-Since your account may be flagged with suspicious activity, you may likely be presented with the Captcha challenge in the browser, which you can then solve.
-Once logged in successfully, it is less likely you will be immediately presented with a Captcha challenge again.
+    - Logout of your account, then log back in.
+Amazon may present you with a different Captcha flow in this case, which may be the one that needs to be solved for them to stop prompting you.

-    - Similarly, Captcha challenges are more often presented to unknown devices.
-Manually logging in once successfully from the device may also reduce the likelihood of future Captcha challenges.
+    - Captcha challenges are more often presented to unknown devices.
+If possible, first manually login from a browser on the device on which you're using ``amazon-orders``.

 Slow Parsing / Malformed Data
 -----------------------------